It is hot. The breeze blowing across the Mesopotamian plain carries no refreshment, only dust.

 The camels scuffle.
 I look up.
 Rising behind them I can see the ruins of a much older university.
 Some claim it to be the first such educational institution in the Islamic world, dating to the 8th or 9th c.
 AD.
 Only a few walls and single tower survive the smothering dust.
 Other ruins are strewn about, buried, or nearly so.

 Historians associate Haran with personal names.
 Among them are Tiglath-Pileser I, Adad-guppi, and Crassus.
 The Assyrian king was delighted by an abundance of elephants he found here at the end of the second millennium BC.
 The queen mother of the Babylonian throne may have precipitated the eclipse of Babylon by her actions.
 From the brow of this hill she scorned the sun’s blaze and encouraged moon-worship, angering the traditional priesthood.
 Finally, the Roman general suffered a humiliating defeat at Carrhae (Latinized Haran) in the first century BC.
 This battle, fought somewhere on the plain below, is counted among the Empire’s greatest disasters.
 Legend has it that after his capture, the Parthians poured molten gold down the general’s throat.
-That is one hot drink!
 The lesson?
 Greed kills.

 Biblicists associate Haran with the Patriarchs of Genesis.
 Abraham traveled the path to Haran and even lodged here for a time (Gen 11:31-32; 12:4-5).
 Of course, Jacob went back to Haran to get a wife and then some (Gen 27:43-45; 28:10; 29:4; etc.).